wyszo/PlayerAid/README.md

 Obj-C + Swift (mostly Objective-C).
 CoreData for persistance.
 Lots of the code (50%?) is in the TWCommonLib repo (wired as a Pod): https://github.com/wyszo/TWCommonLib

-Certificates directory contains just public certificates, don't freak out, jeez.
+Certificates directory contains just public certificates, no secrets.